mariadb-corporation/MaxScale/Documentation/Tutorials/MySQL-Replication-Connection-Routing-Tutorial.md

-# Connection Routing with Galera Cluster
+# Connection Routing with MySQL Replication

 # Environment & Solution Space

 The object of this tutorial is to have a system that has two ports available, one for write connections to the database cluster and the other for read connections to the database.

-## Setting up MaxScale
+## Setting up MariaDB MaxScale

-The first part of this tutorial is covered in [MaxScale Tutorial](MaxScale-Tutorial.md).
-Please read it and follow the instructions for setting up MaxScale with the type of cluster you want to use.
+The first part of this tutorial is covered in [MariaDB MaxScale Tutorial](MaxScale-Tutorial.md).
+Please read it and follow the instructions for setting up MariaDB MaxScale with the type of cluster you want to use.

-Once you have MaxScale installed and the database users created, we can create the configuration file for MaxScale.
+Once you have MariaDB MaxScale installed and the database users created, we can create the configuration file for MariaDB MaxScale.

-## Creating Your MaxScale Configuration
+## Creating Your MariaDB MaxScale Configuration

-MaxScale reads its configuration from `/etc/maxscale.cnf`.
+MariaDB MaxScale reads its configuration from `/etc/maxscale.cnf`.
 This is not created as part of the installation process and must be manually created.
 A template file does exist in the `/usr/share/maxscale` folder that can be use as a basis for your configuration.

-A global, maxscale, section is included within every MaxScale configuration file; this is used to set the values of various MaxScale wide parameters, perhaps the most important of these is the number of threads that MaxScale will use to execute the code that forwards requests and handles responses for clients.
+A global, maxscale, section is included within every MariaDB MaxScale configuration file; this is used to set the values of various MariaDB MaxScale wide parameters, perhaps the most important of these is the number of threads that MariaDB MaxScale will use to execute the code that forwards requests and handles responses for clients.

 ```
 [maxscale]
 threads=4
 ```

 Since we are using MySQL Replication and connection routing we want two different ports to which the client application can connect; one that will be directed to the current master within the replication cluster and another that will load balance between the slaves.
-To achieve this within MaxScale we need to define two services in the ini file; one for the read/write operations that should be executed on the master server and another for connections to one of the slaves.
-Create a section for each in your MaxScale.ini file and set the type to service, the section names are the names of the services themselves and should be meaningful to the administrator.
+To achieve this within MariaDB MaxScale we need to define two services in the ini file; one for the read/write operations that should be executed on the master server and another for connections to one of the slaves.
+Create a section for each in your MariaDB MaxScale configuration file and set the type to service, the section names are the names of the services themselves and should be meaningful to the administrator.
 Names may contain whitespace.

 ```
 [Write Service]